MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/linked-server-cannot-be-created.md

 ms.custom: sap:Connection issues
 ---

-# Problem connecting higher to lower version of SQL server using SQL Server linked server functionality
+# Problem connecting higher to lower version of SQL Server using SQL Server linked server functionality

-This article helps you to find the solution of connectivity issue using SQL Server Linked Server functionality from a Windows Windows Server 2022 or newer to a SQL Server hosted on an older version of Windows.
+This article helps you to find the solution of connectivity issue using SQL Server Linked Server functionality from a Windows Server 2022 or newer to a SQL Server hosted on an older version of Windows.

 ## Symptoms